himmat-bhanushali/falkonry-cli/readme.md

 ```

 #### login
-For login use host and authorizatoken token.
+For login use host and authorization token.
 ```
 falkonry>> login --host=https://localhost:8080 --token=el7rvvqx2xr6v5-30qba1dl0pu36pi
 logged in to falkonry
 falkonry>>
 ```
 If wrong url or token is passed appropriate error will be displayed.